 - Reading, including maps

 - Using a navigation system

 - Watching a video

 - Adjusting a radio, CD player, or MP3 player

 According to the NHTSA, 10% of all drivers 15 to 19 years old involved in fatal crashes were reported as distracted at the time of the crashes.
-This age group has the largest proportion of drivvers who were distracted at the time of the crashes.
+This age group has the largest proportion of drivers who were distracted at the time of the crashes.

 Our attorneys at O’Connor, Parsons, Lane & Noble will conduct an investigation that will most likely include a review of cellphone records and email records.
 We will review the records to find out whether the driver was using the phone or might have sent or received a text just before the accident.
 If it turns out that texting or talking may have contributed to the crash, we then have an advantage when negotiating with the insurance company.

 Contact the New Jersey Distracted Driver accident lawyers at the offices of O’Connor, Parsons, Lane & Noble.
-Contact us online or call at 1-908-282-3979 or 1-800-586-5817 for a free no obligation consultation.
+Contact us online or call at (908) 928-9200 or 1-800-586-5817 for a free no obligation consultation.